django-commons/django-typer/doc/source/extensions.rst

 When Do Logic Plugins Make Sense?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`CLI plugins make sense <cli_plugin_rationale>` when you want to add additional commands or
+:ref:`CLI plugins make sense <extensions:When Do CLI Plugins Make Sense?>` when you want to add
-under a common namespace or to override the entire behavior of a command.
-Logical plugins make
+additional commands or under a common namespace or to override the entire behavior of a command.
-more sense in the weeds of a particular subroutine.
-Our example above has the following qualities
+Logical plugins make more sense in the weeds of a particular subroutine.
+Our example above has
-which makes it a good candidate:
+the following qualities which makes it a good candidate:

 1. The logic makes sense under a common root name (e.g. ``./manage.py backup files``).
 2. Multiple apps may need to execute their own version of the logic to complete the operation.